fitzwolf/RestaurantFinder/README.md

 - Setup - We recommend that you test on a clean setup by creating a virtual environment specifically for reviewing the project.
-- Location access - Restaurant finder Chrome extension has access to the user's current location by default, and it cannot be turned off.
+- Location access - Restaurant finder Chrome extension has access to the user's current location by default, and it cannot be turned off without code change.
 There is no prompt where it will be requested.
 - Location switch - "Enable location" switch that you see in Chrome extension is to send/not send the user's current location info to the search app.
 It does not affect the access of Chrome extension to the user's location.